Keyboard Offsite Rig for stage and studio sessions

 Everybody knows that heat rises.
 Passive heat convection allows heat to escape by rising in open space, so it is the most reliable method of eliminating heat and maintaining reliability.
 The components that usually generate heat are the transformers and voltage regulators, which are almost always located at the rear of the device.
 The experience from building my studio taught me that arranging the rack devices with the deepest one on the bottom with shallower ones above exposed the rear of the devices to open space, achieving passive heat convection.
 When I couldn't get optimal arrangements, I used a vent panel between devices to create open space.
 This has not yet failed me.

-I built the I/O panels which are arranged in each rack so that they are in close proximity when the racks are stacked.
+I built the I/O panels which are arranged in each set of 8U/12U rack so that they are in close proximity when the racks are stacked.
 That permits interconnect cables between racks as short as possible which reduces the tangle of longer cords.

 jacks